hsinyehchen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3. Other variables
   * The rest of the variables are average of the features performed in the experiments.
   * The names of the variables follows the same convention.
-For example, "tBodyAcc.std().Y" means this variable is standard deviation of the Y-axis sample of measurement "tBodyAcc".
+For example, "tBodyAcc-std()-Y" means this variable is standard deviation of the Y-axis sample of measurement "tBodyAcc".
-    "tBodyAccJerk.mean().Z" means this variable is the mean of the Z-axis sample of measurement "tBodyAccJerk".
+    "tBodyAccJerk-mean()-Z" means this variable is the mean of the Z-axis sample of measurement "tBodyAccJerk".
   * For more info about the experiment, please refer to [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]